inferno-framework/inferno-framework.github.io/docs/advanced-test-features/test-configuration.md

 end
 ```

-### Hiding Tests Based on Suite Options
+#### Hiding Tests Based on Suite Options

-Tests/groups can be hidden from the user and prevented from executing based on
+Tests and groups can be hidden from the user and prevented from executing based on
 the selected suite options by defining
 [`required_suite_options`](https://inferno-framework.github.io/inferno-core/docs/Inferno/DSL/Runnable.html#required_suite_options-instance_method).
 In the following example (using the suite option definition from above), the